Will the Real Cybis Madonna Queen of Angels Please Stand Up?

 Version #2: Cybis ‘Mother Most Admirable’

 This and all later iterations are marked Cybis.
 She has now acquired a retail name (apparently Mother Most Admirable) and also a porcelain base.
 She – meaning the bust portion only – may be a bit smaller than Version #1, depending on whether the added height from #1’s halo is close to the height of #2’s base section.
-The second picture shows three of the bisque (matte) finish colorways; it was also produced in a glazed finish and several of those are shown in the 1950s Madonnas post.
+The second picture shows three of the bisque (matte) finish colorways; it was also produced in a glazed finish and several of those are shown in the Madonna Busts from the 1950s post.
+This madonna bust was created by freelance sculptor Patricia Eakin for the Holland Mold Company.

 Production years: 1950s only